 Turkish Airlines has an incredibly impressive route network, as they fly to more countries than any other airline in the world.
 However, there are some markets they don’t fly to that may surprise some.
-The airline has just announced their newest long haul route, which sure should prove useful for those in Western Canada.

 Currently Turkish Airlines’ only Canadian destinations are Montreal and Toronto, so it’s cool to see a third Canadian city get flights to Istanbul.

 Furthermore, in many ways Istanbul is a global hub just like you’d find in the Gulf, so this opens up lots of new one-stop routings that weren’t previously possible.